 The feature which makes the tool stand out is that it will notify you of your WhatsApp messages on your PC’s desktop even when Chrome is not running.

-How to avert stalkers on WhatsApp
+How to Avert Stalkers on WhatsApp

 Are you getting too many random chats from random people just because your profile pic is too hot for the crowd?

-Well, then you can use one of the new features available in the updated versions of the app, just go to Settings> Accounts privacy >Profile Picture option and then select “My contacts” from the Everyone, My contacts and Not anyone option available.
+Well, then you can use one of the new features available in the updated versions of the app, just go to Settings> Accounts privacy >Profile Picture option and then select “My Contacts” from the Everyone, My contacts and Not anyone option available.

-How to hide the ‘Last seen’ status
+How to Hide the 'Last Seen' Status

 WhatsApp had recently added a feature that lets your friends see when was the last time you checked your chats, but this can sometimes be problematic too.

-Soo if you want to hide this stamp, you just have to go to Settings>Account>Privacy.
+So if you want to hide this stamp, you just have to go to Settings>Account>Privacy.

 Just toggle the ‘Last Seen’ option to "Nobody".

-Similarly you can also hide your profile photo, status etc.
+Similarly, you can also hide your profile photo, status etc.

-If you really hate a group which keeps on pinging all day all night, you can leave the group; but if it’s your family and friends who have gone WhatsApp crazy, then you can mute the notifications from that group, so that you aren’t awakened every time someone wants to talk.
+If you really hate a group which keeps on pinging all day all night, you can leave the group; but if it’s your family and friends who have gone WhatsApp crazy, then you can mute the notifications from that group so that you aren't awakened every time someone wants to talk.
 For iPhone users, the option can be found under Group chat>Subject, which will get you to the Group Info screen, and all you have to do is single tap Mute.
-In Android, in the chat screen, tap the Menu button>Mute.
+In Android, on the chat screen, tap the Menu button>Mute.

 - Go to the Chats tab.